Haozhe-Li/blog.haozheli.com/memorycaches.md

 ## 3. Caching everywhere

 - Caching is ubiquitous in computing, utilized in memory hardware, disks, browsers, and various software applications.
-- Cache systems can sometimes lead to unexpected behaviors, such as using stale copies of data.
+- Cache systems can sometimes lead to **unexpected behaviors**, such as using stale copies of data.
 - Managing cache coherence and resolving staleness are complex topics beyond the scope of this discussion.

-**Note:** Restyle © 2024-01-29 Luther Tychonievich.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.